-Particulars Yes/No (If Yes, then give details of the mechanism in brief) Permanent Workers Yes.
-Lupin has a Whistle Blower Policy which provides a formal mechanism to all employees on Other than Permanent Workers full-time or part-time employment, with either permanent, probationary, trainee, retainer, Permanent Employees temporary or contractual appointment to report any actual or suspected concerns related to Violation of Code or any other unethical behavior.
-Other than Permanent Employees volation of Code of any other unethical behavior.
+Particulars Yes/No (If Yes, then give details of the mechanism in brief) Permanent Workers Von Luwin han a Whishla Dlausay Dalias subish manidan a farmad manhamism to all annulas san Other than Permanent Workers Yes.
+Lupin has a Whistle Blower Policy which provides a formal mechanism to all employees on full-time or part-time employment, with either permanent, probationary, trainee, retainer, Permanent Employees temporary or contractual appointment to report any actual or suspected concerns related to Violation of Code or any other unethical behavior.
+Other than Permanent Employees violation of Code of any other unethical behavior.